scc-digitalhub/sdk-docs/docs/objects/artifact/entity.md

 ## Managing artifacts with SDK

 Artifacts can be created and managed as *entities* with the SDK CRUD methods.
 This can be done directly from the package or through the `Project` object.
-To manage artifacts, you need to have `digitalhub_core` layer installed.
+To manage artifacts, you need to have at least `digitalhub_core` layer installed.

 1. In the [CRUD section](./crud.md), we will see how to create, read, update and delete artifacts.
 2. In the [entity section](./entity.md), we will see what can be done with the `Artifact` object.